 We had the opportunity to co-create with Godrej designers one project that they were working on.
-They were designing a product that could obtain thermal energy out of cookers to bring light to houses in the long hours of power cut.
+They were designing a product that could obtain thermal energy out of cookers to bring light to houses in the long hours of a power cut.

 The product was already designed with defined characteristics and patterns.
 However, they came out with the trouble of reaching the people they will use that and defining a business model out of it.
-It has to be said that India is a very large country with many people living in rural areas, very complicate to reach.
+It has to be said that India is a very large country with many people living in rural areas, very complicated to reach.

 We went through the different stages of understanding a product in the market.
-From creating a sustainable business model of the product to creating a community of cooks around it to trying to envision the future aspirations that this people will have.
+From creating a sustainable business model of the product to creating a community of cooks around it to trying to envision the future aspirations that these people will have.